-This study is organized and financed by the Norwegian company Cimon Medical AS and NTNU.
+This study is financed by the Norwegian Research Council and funds are distributed through the Norwegian company Cimon Medical AS and NTNU.

-Cimon Medical covers expenses and provides financial compensation for healthcare professionals' time according to agreements with participating hospitals.
-As a participant in the study, you will not have any expenses and will not receive financial compensation for your participation.
+The healthcare professionals are paid for the time invested in the project according to agreements with participating hospitals.
+As a participant in the study, the patient will not have any expenses and will not receive financial compensation for participation.

 Professor and physician Charlotte Björk Ingul is the project leader for the study.
-She is employed parttime as a medical advisor at Cimon Medical AS and has the opportunity to purchase shares in the company.
+She is employed parttime as a medical advisor at Cimon Medical AS and has options on shares in the company but owns none today.
 She is also employed at NTNU and at St Olavs Hospital.